Helping Your Spouse with Addiction

 What Happens During Rehab?
 What Can I Expect While My Spouse Is in Treatment?

-River Oaks encourages family members to visit during the weekend and patients will have access to their cellphone during specific times throughout the day.
+Family members can also visit during the weekend and patients will have access to their cellphone during specific times throughout the day to stay in contact with loved ones.

 What Types of Care Does River Oaks Offer?